alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2023-07-11-rule-on-marrying-shiis-communists.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible to give the daughters of Sunni families in marriage to the sons of Shi’is or Communists.
+summary: "It is not permissible to give the daughters of Sunni families in marriage to the sons of Shi’is or Communists.
 If the marriage takes place, it is invalid."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz